Where does our 100% green electricity come from?

 What do we do?

-A bit of each – we have PPA agreements with over 100 different solar, wind, and hydro plants across the UK, including a wide range of community generators, and we generate tonnes of renewable electricity via Octopus Energy Generation (part of the Octopus Energy family), making us Europe’s biggest investor in Solar Energy.
-We also need to be able to supply our customers with reliable, consistent energy when the sun isn’t shining and the wind isn’t blowing, so besides the energy we source from Octopus Energy Generation and our community generators, we also get a portion of energy from the open market alongside renewable energy ‘REGO’ certificates.
+A bit of each – we have PPA agreements with over 100 different solar, wind, and hydro plants across the UK, including a wide range of community generators, and Octopus Energy Generation (part of the Octopus Energy family) manage over 300 renewable energy projects generating 2 TWh of green power and making us Europe’s biggest investor in Solar Energy.
+We also need to be able to supply our customers with reliable, consistent energy when the sun isn’t shining and the wind isn’t blowing, so besides the energy we source from Octopus Energy Generation's renewable projects and our community generators, we also get a portion of energy from the open market alongside renewable energy ‘REGO’ certificates.
 On top of Octopus Energy Generation's massive contribution, these certificates also go directly to supporting UK renewable energy generation.

 This way we ensure green energy is going into the grid to 'pay back' what our customers take out, making the energy mix cleaner for all.

 We have a bigger mission, even more important and urgent than giving customers green power today.